HangfireIO/Hangfire.Build/README.md

 Arguments:
 * *name* – file name for resulting archive, excluding path and extension.

 Generates a zip archive with all files in the build folder with the given name.
+Since version 0.4.0 it uses PowerShell's built-in [`Compress-Archive`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.archive/compress-archive) cmdlet, so don't require external executables.

 Example:

 ```
 Create-Archive "Hangfire-$version"
 ```

+#### `Sign-ArchiveContents` function

+Arguments:
+* *name* – file name of an archive, excluding path and extension.
+* *project* - signing project slug on SignPath.
+* *configuration* – artifacts configuration slug on SignPath.

+Submits the given archive created with the `Create-Archive` function to SignPath for signing with the given project and artifacts configuration.
+For tag-based builds, signing policy name is `release-signing-policy`, for other builds, signing policy is `test-signing-policy`.

+The command is synchronous and waits for the signing to be completed.
+After signing, a signed archive is automatically downloaded and extracted with replacing all the files in the `{build_dir}` directory with the signed ones.

 #### `Get-SharedVersion` function